ejstacey/ysm/README.md

     ````sh
     Linux: ~/.local/share/ysm and ~/.config/ysm
-    Windows: %LOCALAPPDATA%/ys,
+    Windows: %LOCALAPPDATA%/ysm,
-    MacOS: ~/Library/Preferences/ysm
+    MacOS: ~/Library/Preferences/ysm and ~/Library/Application Data/ysm
     ````

+    It also installs the ysm executable into ~/.local/bin, creating the directory first if it needs to.

 2. (Optional) Edit the default settings file if you'd like.
 The --install command gives you the file's location.
 Defaults are generally fine.

-3. (Optional) Copy the ysm (or ysm.exe) executable to a location within your system's PATH variable.
-For Linux, ~/.local/bin is generally a good choice.
+3. (Optional) Make sure ~/.local/bin is in your PATH.

 ### Running